-This measure calculates the percentage of "develop and manage human resources (HR) planning, policies, and strategies" full-time equivalent employees (FTEs) who perform the process "monitor and update plans," which consists of supervising the HR strategy, plans, and policies in order to refurbish them whenever needed; evaluating performance of HR plans and policies by measuring their objective achievement rates and contribution to the overall business strategy; and ensuring that information about these plans and strategies is effectively communicated to various stakeholders.
-It is a Supplemental Information measure that helps companies evaluate additional variables not covered elsewhere for the "monitor and update plans" process.
+This measure calculates the percentage of full-time equivalent employees (FTEs) who perform the process group "develop and manage human resources planning, policies, and strategies" who perform the process "monitor and update strategy, plans, and policies", which consists of supervising the HR strategy, plans, and policies in order to refurbish them whenever needed; evaluating performance of HR plans and policies by measuring their objective achievement rates and contribution to the overall business strategy; and ensuring that information about these plans and strategies is effectively communicated to various stakeholders.
+It is a Supplemental Information measure that helps companies evaluate additional variables not covered elsewhere for the "monitor and update strategy, plans, and policies" process.

 Benchmark Data